CVE-2016-9941

 02 // Vulnerability Mechanism

-Step 1: Connection Establishment: The attacker establishes a VNC connection with a vulnerable LibVNCClient.
+Step 1: Connection Establishment: The attacker establishes a VNC connection to a vulnerable LibVNCServer instance.

 03 // Deep Technical Analysis